mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Remarks

-By design, children of [CraftingRecipe](#T-ParquetClassLibrary-Crafts-CraftingRecipe 'ParquetClassLibrary.Crafts.CraftingRecipe') should never themselves use [ICraftingRecipeEdit](#T-ParquetClassLibrary-Crafts-ICraftingRecipeEdit 'ParquetClassLibrary.Crafts.ICraftingRecipeEdit').
+By design, children of [CraftingRecipe](#T-ParquetClassLibrary-Crafts-CraftingRecipe 'ParquetClassLibrary.Crafts.CraftingRecipe') should never themselves use [ICraftingRecipeEdit](#T-ParquetClassLibrary-EditorSupport-ICraftingRecipeEdit 'ParquetClassLibrary.EditorSupport.ICraftingRecipeEdit').
 ICraftingRecipeEdit is for use only by external types that require read/write access to model properties.

-<a name='P-ParquetClassLibrary-Crafts-ICraftingRecipeEdit-Ingredients'></a>
+<a name='P-ParquetClassLibrary-EditorSupport-ICraftingRecipeEdit-Ingredients'></a>
 ### Ingredients `property`

 ##### Summary

 All materials and their quantities needed to follow this recipe once.

-<a name='P-ParquetClassLibrary-Crafts-ICraftingRecipeEdit-PanelPattern'></a>
+<a name='P-ParquetClassLibrary-EditorSupport-ICraftingRecipeEdit-PanelPattern'></a>
 ### PanelPattern `property`

 ##### Summary

 The arrangment of panels encompassed by this recipe.

-<a name='P-ParquetClassLibrary-Crafts-ICraftingRecipeEdit-Products'></a>
+<a name='P-ParquetClassLibrary-EditorSupport-ICraftingRecipeEdit-Products'></a>
 ### Products `property`

 ##### Summary

 The types and amounts of [ItemModel](#T-ParquetClassLibrary-Items-ItemModel 'ParquetClassLibrary.Items.ItemModel')s created by following this recipe.

-<a name='T-ParquetClassLibrary-Beings-ICritterModelEdit'></a>
+<a name='T-ParquetClassLibrary-EditorSupport-ICritterModelEdit'></a>
 ## ICritterModelEdit `type`

 ##### Namespace

-ParquetClassLibrary.Beings
+ParquetClassLibrary.EditorSupport

 ##### Summary